logoPostPlanify

 • The trade-off: Hootsuite adds social listening, sentiment analysis, ad management, and enterprise reporting that Zoho Social does not offer.
 Zoho Social is a fraction of the cost with CRM integration and solid scheduling for SMBs.
 For enterprise needs, Hootsuite justifies the premium.
 For SMBs in the Zoho ecosystem, Zoho Social is far more cost-effective.

-For more details, see our Hootsuite alternative page, Hootsuite pricing breakdown, Hootsuite reviews, and Hootsuite vs Zoho Social comparison.
+For more details, see our Hootsuite alternatives, Hootsuite pricing breakdown, Hootsuite reviews, and Hootsuite vs Zoho Social comparison.

 3. Sprout Social — Best for Analytics with CRM